 Step 3.
 Determine the KPIs that are most relevant to your business

 Most people get hung up at this stage, finding it difficult to narrow down the correct KPIs for their business model.
+Though an outsourced CFO can help at this stage.

 Use the What, Why, How, When, Who (WWHWW) questions to quickly assess which KPIs are most important for your business goals, again aiming for top-down goals with bottom-up drivers.
 These WWHWW questions should help you define the metrics that are most important to drive growth: